florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 In order to output a GOT entry over the socket, we want to execute `write` with the necessary parameters.
 `write` expects the file descriptor to write to (here: our socket) in register `rdi`, the address of the buffer to write in `rsi` and the number of bytes to write in `rdx`.
 This means that we have to find the socket file descriptor and somehow load it into `rdi`, load the address of a GOT entry into `rsi` and the number of bytes (preferably 8 bytes == 64 bits for the address) into `rdx`.
-As we so far only have the base address of the executable, we could build a ROP chain that does exactly what we want just with instructions from the executable.
+As we so far only have the base address of the executable, we could try to build a ROP chain that does exactly what we want just with instructions from the executable.
-When analysing the executable (e.g. with `objdump` or `ropper`), however, we see that we could easily pop information from the stack into `rdi` but not easily move information from other registers into `rdi`.
+When analysing the executable (e.g. with `objdump` or `ropper`), however, we see that we could easily pop information from the stack into `rdi` (i.e. the file descriptor / socket) but not easily move information from other registers into `rdi`.
 We would also have to find the right value on the stack at first, as we cannot determine the file descriptor beforehand and thus put it on the stack manually.
 Luckily, `echo` also loads the file descriptor into `rdi` in order to write the user input back to the user (i.e. in order to echo the user input).
 As `rdi` is not overwritten before `echo` returns, we already have the right file descriptor in `rdi`.
-The approach for `rdx` is similar.
+The approach for `rdx` (i.e. the number of bytes to write) is similar.
 It is again not easily possible to find an instruction chain to modify `rdx` in the way we want.
 Again, luckily `rdx` is already filled and not overwritten in `echo` for the same `write` operation as `rdi` above.
 Here, `rdx` contains the number of bytes that was read from the socket beforehand (i.e. the length of the user input).